 A Pre-Qualification Questionnaire (PQQ) is often the first stage in the public sector procurement process.
 Companies will usually need to pass both the PQQ and Tender stages to win the contract.

 It’s imperative to plan your submission before you start to write your PQQ.
 Develop your plan well ahead of the deadline and leave plenty of time to get your submission up to the required standard.
+A pre-qualification checklist is a good place to start to plan out all tasks that are required for your PQQ.

 You should plan to submit your bid in good time to the relevant authority, so that any overruns can be absorbed.
 Evaluators are experienced professionals and will know if the proposal has been rushed, so plan to leave time for a review of your answers before you submit it.

 It’s not enough to plan the completion of the PQQ.
 Companies need to proactively manage the process to keep it on track.
-A checklist of tasks provides a simple record of your progress, with tasks marked off as they are completed.
+A pre-qualification checklist of tasks provides a simple record of your progress, with tasks marked off as they are completed.

 Keeping a checklist reduces the probability that you will miss questions out and have to write rushed responses at the last minute.
-Bear in mind that submissions are sometimes very complex and difficult to manage documents, and that information can be missed.
+Bear in mind that submissions are sometimes very complex and difficult-to-manage documents, and that information can be missed.

 If you employ a team, you will need to coordinate them closely to ensure that every single piece of work is completed before the submission date.
 Having even a single document missing can ruin a proposal, so tracking progress is vital.

 All policies requested should be submitted, or thorough explanations provided for their absence.
 Policies should have undergone review and be current before they are provided as evidence in a PQQ.
 Accounts will usually have to be supplied, so make sure they comply with the specifications laid out in the contract.
+If no policies are requested, the authority might ask you to self-certify that you meet all requirements – which is very common.

-Narrative responses should be reviewed to ensure they meet the requirements of the questions and that they emphasis your businesses capabilities.
+Narrative responses should be reviewed to ensure they meet the requirements of the questions and that they emphasise your businesses capabilities.
 Get a person from outside the process to evaluate your answers to provide a neutral opinion on your responses.
 This can be done in house, or by employing outside bid writing professionals who offer these services, such as Executive Compass.

 The whole review process will avoid inappropriate responses from slipping through the net and diminishing your chances of success.